mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

   Static typing is enforced using mypy_.
   Code that does not follow these conventions won't pass our CI.
   These tools are configured in either ``tox.ini`` or ``pyproject.toml``.
-- Make sure your docstrings are formatted using the Sphinx-style format like in the example below:
+- Make sure your docstrings are formatted using the `Sphinx-style format`_ like in the example below:

 .. code-block:: python

-    def add_one(number):
+    def add_one(number: int) -> int:
         """
         Add one to a number.

-        :param int number: A very important parameter.
+        :param number: A very important parameter.
+        :type number: int
         :rtype: int
         """